Hillside rescue in rural Shropshire as paramedics treat casualty

-Firefighters carried someone off a steep hill last night in a rescue that took several hours.
+A villager has been hailed a "hero" after helping rescue an injured walker from a steep hillside late at night.

-Paramedics treated the casualty after the incident, which happened at Snailbeach, near Shrewsbury yesterday evening (Wednesday, August 13, 2025).
+Emergency crews scrambled to Snailbeach, near Shrewsbury yesterday evening (Wednesday, August 13, 2025) after a man fell and sounded his whistle.

 A Shropshire Fire and Rescue Service spokesman said: “At 9.55pm SFRS Fire Control received a call reporting an incident classified as ‘urgent’.